 Results

 This section shows the main findings of the Austrian case study.
 As described above, results for the four scenarios Electrification (Elec), Green Gases (GG), Decentralized Green Gases and Green Methane (GM) are presented.
 It is structured in three parts.
-First, Sections 4.1 and 4.2 present the Austrian gas grid in 2030 and 2040 respectively.
-The quantitative results for grid length, operating and investment costs are presented for both target years in detail.
-Building on this, Section 4.3 focuses on the grid costs and elaborates on the grid charges for end customers in 2040 .
+First, Sections 4.1 and 4.2 present the Austrian gas grid in 2030 and 2040, respectively..
+Section 4.3 focuses on the grid costs and elaborates on the grid charges for end customers in 2040, with the quantitative results for grid length, operating, and investment costs being presented for both target years in detail.

 Austrian gas grid in 2030